 }

-I compile and run, then compile the binary hola.exe
+Run and then build the hola.exe binary:

 go run main.go